MaximVechkanov/SerialToNetDotnet/README.md

 2. Stability
     - Handle all errors from network and serial
     - Recover tcp servers and serial ports from erroneous states
+3. More self-functional Client (socket and send functions inside it)
 5. Use async/await instead of callbacks
 6. Open serial port only on demand.
 Close it after last client is disconnected.
 Make it configurable per port (?)
 7. Test with other telnet clients